igorski/rechoir/README.md

 cmake --build . --config Release
 ```

-* Create a Release build of the Xcode project generated in step 1, this creates _VST3_SDK/public.sdk/source/vst/auwrapper/build/lib/Release/libauwrapper.a_

 Execute the following instructions to build the plugin as an Audio Unit:

 * Run _sh build_au.sh_ from the repository root, providing the path to _VST3_SDK_ROOT_ as before: